sthitaprajna-mishra/doodlechamps/README.md

 ## Server Repo and Live Site URL

 This repository holds the frontend code only.
-For the server side code, visit [here](https://github.com/sthitaprajna-mishra/quickchatserver).
+For the **server side code**, visit [here](https://github.com/sthitaprajna-mishra/quickchatserver).

 [Click here](https://aquickchat.netlify.app) to visit the live site deployed on Netlify.